CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadkey, s2, geohash) with data from another enrichment query.
+This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadbin, s2, geohash) with data from another enrichment query.

 As a result of this process, each input grid cell will be enriched with the data of the enrichment query that spatially intersects it.
 The variable values corresponding to all intersecting enrichment features for a given input cell will be returned in an ARRAY column named `__carto_enrichment`.
 Each array contains STRUCTs with one field for each variable and additional measure fields `__carto_intersection`, `__carto_total`, `__carto_dimension`.
 See the output information for more details.

 **Input parameters**

-* `grid_type`: `STRING` Type of grid: "h3", "quadkey", "s2" or "geohash".
+* `grid_type`: `STRING` Type of grid: "h3", "quadbin", "s2" or "geohash".
 A qualified table name can be given as well, e.g. `'project-id.dataset-id.table-name'`.
-* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadkey or s2).
+* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadbin or s2).
 It can include additional columns with data associated with the grid cells that will be preserved.
 * `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
 * `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the cells provided in the input query.
 * `data_geography_column`: `STRING` name of the GEOGRAPHY column provided in the `data_query`.